Growing Food Isn't Just A Hobby

 The economics of farming makes it hard to properly address nutrition.

 On top of that, food that was harvested 3 days ago doesn’t have nearly the same nutrition as food that was harvested 3 minutes ago.

 So there’s just no way they can match the nutrition in your own just-picked tomatoes, blueberries, and spinach.

 Now, we should still support organic farmers - locally and beyond.
-We should especially seek out the small percentage of them who are striving to go beyond the organic standards to grow nutrient-dense food.
+We should especially seek out those who are striving to go beyond the organic standards to grow nutrient-dense food.

-But if you want to be optimally healthy, you’ll need to grow at least some of your food for yourself.
+But if you want to be optimally healthy, you’ll want to grow at least some of your food for yourself.

 Even if you grow only 10% of your own food, which you can do on as little as 200 square feet, if you take the time to grow that food to be nutrient-dense, it can make a huge difference in your own health.

 And if you want to grow most of your own food, which you can do in 2000-8000 square feet (depending on your climate, soil, etc.), you can do that too - you'll save money and you'll have access to nutrition that most people could never imagine.

 When you grow your own food, you put more nutritious meals on your table.